Swedish Meatballs

 - dash of ginger

-Form into walnut size balls.
-Brown on a rack over a cookie sheet in a 350 degree oven for 45 to 55 minutes.
+Form into walnut-sized balls.
+Brown on a rack over a cookie sheet in a 350-degree oven for 45 to 55 minutes.
 Place in a large 2-quart Corning ware casserole dish.

-Heat thoroughly in a microwave or oven one-hour before serving.
-Freezes well.
-(See article below the photographs for more information on freezing Swedish Meatballs)
+Heat thoroughly in a microwave or oven one hour before serving.
+Swedish meatballs freeze well.
+(See the article below for more information on freezing Swedish Meatballs)

 - Prep time: 30 minutes